DavidAce/h5pp/README.md

 The goal of `h5pp` is make HDF5 simple to use in the following sense::
 *  Users should be able to read/write common C++ data-types in a single line of code.
 *  Users should not need prior knowledge of HDF5 for simple tasks.
-*  Seemingly simple tasks should stay simple, e.g., specifying storage layout or enabling compression.
+*  Sensible defaults should let simple tasks stay simple, e.g., specifying storage layout, chunk dimensions or compression.
-*  Advanced tasks should stay possible e.g., specifying chunk dimensions, slabs or MPI parallelism.
+*  Advanced tasks should stay possible, e.g. MPI parallelism.
 *  Logs and error messages should be meaningful to beginners.
-*  Installation should be just as simple.
+*  Installation should be simple and scalable with opt-in automation.